Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow: Four-dimensional Gauss-Bonnet black hole

-It is worth to point out that a couple of days later after we submitted this paper to arXiv, there appears another paper concerning the same rotating black hole case and its shadow \cite{Kumar2}.
-We have set $16\pi G$=1 in the action, so both the two black hole solutions are the same.
-Here we would like to give a comment on the above black hole solution.
-Since we cannot write out the field equations, it is extremely hard to directly check the solution (\ref{Romet}).
-On the other hand, one can check the trace of the field equations, $R=-\frac{\alpha}{2}L_{GB}$, where the rescaling $\alpha\rightarrow\alpha/(d-4)$ has been done.
-It is easy to find that the trace equation holds for $\theta=\pi/2$, which is because that the spacetime has a higher symmetry on the equatorial plane.
-While the case behaves differently when it deviates this plane.
-After the NJ algorithm, we argue that some matter fields such as fluids or scalar fields are introduced in the GB action~\cite{Azregainou}.
-So the solution obtained here is not the GB vacuum solution.
 On the other hand, as we know, in GR, the Kerr solution can be obtained from a Schwarzschild one by using the NJ algorithm, and both black holes are the vacuum solutions.
 However, when applying the NJ algorithm to the four-dimensional GB black hole, the rotating one is not a vacuum solution anymore.
-This as one wishes may be related to the pathological behaviour of the four-dimensional novel GB gravity, where only highly symmetric spacetimes make sense.
-For spacetimes with low symmetry, some matter fields must be included.
-Furthermore, considering the gravitational field equations, one can calculate the energy-momentum tensor.
-However, for this four-dimensional GB gravity, one could not do this since there is no explicit field equations.
-But this could be resolved according to Refs. \cite{Lu1,Fernandes2,Hennigar1}, where some regularized 4D EGB theories were constructed and the gravitational field equations were given.
+Furthermore, considering the gravitational field equations, one can calculate the total energy-momentum tensor.
+However, for this four-dimensional GB gravity, one could not do this since there are no explicit field equations.
+But this could be resolved according to Refs. \cite{LuPang,Fernandes2,Hennigar1}, where some regularized 4D EGB theories were constructed and the gravitational field equations were given.
 When the spin $a=0$, this metric will reduce to the static and spherically symmetric one (\ref{GBme}).
 On the other hand, at the small $\alpha$ limit, we have